The Ultimate Travel Guide to Mallorca - 10 day itinerary (2025 UPDATE)

 How to get to Mallorca?

 Plane is the best way do get to Mallorca.
-If you plane to fly from Europe, you can check cheap European airlines such as Wizzair, Ryanair and EasyJet, the flights start at 30-40 EUR.
+If you plan on flying from Europe, you can check cheap European airlines such as Wizzair, Ryanair and EasyJet, the flights start at 30-40 EUR.
 Palma is well connected with most bigger cities in Europe.
 Obviously, it’s possible to fly to Mallorca from the US, even directly (but it’s more expensive than from Europe).
-This year, United opened a direct connection from New York to Palma which is amazing!
+Last year (2024), United opened a direct connection from New York (Newark) to Palma de Mallorca which is amazing!
 You can check that on their website.

 I always sit on the right side of the plane when coming from Europe, you can admire those type of views